opentrustlabs/opentrust-identity/README.md

 /api/users/anonymous
 ```

-This is for tenants which may have some type of B2C functionality, and which have enabled anonymous users so that
+This is for tenants which may have some type of B2C functionality, and which have enabled anonymous users, so that
 authentication is NOT required to browse the site.

 The method is `POST` with a content type of `x-www-form-urlencoded` and an optional payload with the following